 CRITICS: (1986) When Lucy Honeychurch and chaperone Charlotte Bartlett find themselves in Florence with rooms without views, fellow guests Mr. Emerson and son George step in to remedy the situation.
 Once back in England, it remains to be seen how meeting the Emersons and her experiences in Tuscany will affect her marriage plans.

-This story is shot against the stunning backdrop of Florence, one of Italy's most iconic cities.
+This story is shot against the stunning backdrop of Florence, one of Italy's most iconic cities, and the surrounding countryside.
 Not only is the story beautifully portrayed but I also loved the occasional musical reference to Puccini, one of Italy's most enduring Opera composers.

 CRITICS: (1999) An orphaned Italian boy is raised among a circle of British and American women living in Mussolini's Italy before and during the Second World War.